Skip to content

 Given the complexity of multiple inheritance, especially virtual inheritance, we often have better choices in many scenarios.

-Favor composition over inheritance is one of the most classic principles in object-oriented design.
-If a class needs multiple capabilities but doesn't require unified manipulation through base class pointers, holding member objects directly is often clearer than inheritance—hold Printer and JsonSerializer as member variables instead of inheriting from them as base classes.
-If runtime polymorphism is truly needed, the interface delegation pattern is a more controllable choice than multiple inheritance: define an interface class and internally delegate to a concrete implementation via a pointer.
+Composition over inheritance is one of the classic principles of object-oriented design.
+If a class needs multiple capabilities but doesn't require unified manipulation through base class pointers, directly holding member objects is often clearer than inheritance—hold Printer and JsonSerializer as member variables instead of inheriting from them as bases.
+If runtime polymorphism is indeed needed, the delegation-to-interface pattern is a more controllable choice than multiple inheritance: define an interface class, and internally delegate to a concrete implementation via a pointer.

-In short, as long as the base classes are all pure virtual interfaces (no data members, no implementations), the complexity of multiple inheritance can be kept within a manageable range.
-If your multiple inheritance base classes contain data members or concrete method implementations, stop immediately and re-evaluate your design.
+In summary, as long as the base classes are pure virtual interfaces (no data members, no implementation), the complexity of multiple inheritance can be kept within a manageable range.
+If data members or concrete method implementations appear in your multiple inheritance base classes, please stop immediately and re-examine your design.

 Hands-on Verification — multi_inherit.cpp